3DCP-TUe/Node-RED-3DSeeP/README.md

 Node-RED-3DSeeP uses the following versioning scheme:

 ```
-0.x.x ---> MAJOR version: incompatible changes; for example, columns of the CSV are removed or renamed.
+0.x.x ---> MAJOR version: incompatible changes; for example, columns of the CSV file are removed or renamed.
 x.0.x ---> MINOR version: functionality added in a backward compatible manner; for example, columns are added to the CSV file.
 x.x.0 ---> PATCH version: small backward compatible changes; for example, the layout or controls on the dashboard were changed.
 ```

+Changes that change the data logger's CSV file result in at least a new minor release.

 ## Credits